makrai/notes/zhang2310-socioprag-64-lang.md

 * Compared to task-specific InfoDCL, ChatGPT performs poorly in 63 out of 64 languages, sometimes with a large gap (eg 45.06 lower on Amharic, 38.67 lower on Malayalam, and 36.91 lower on Buginese), as Table 4 shows
-* how different models perform on SM tasks across various languages.
-Re-
+* how different models perform on SM tasks across various languages
-  * fig 4: hate speech detection (top) and humor detection (bottom), are
+  * fig 4: hate speech detection (top) and humor detection (bottom)
   * the average score of each language is obtained
-  * The relative gain of each model against the random baseline is shown,
+  * The relative gain of each model against the random baseline is shown
-  * InfoDCL is the best model across various tasks and languages, with the exception of hate speech in Polish where ChatGPT outperforms it.
-As Figure
+  * InfoDCL is the best model across various tasks and languages, with the exception of hate speech in Polish where ChatGPT outperforms it
-  * ChatGPT performs better for Western languages on hate speech detection.
-We
+  * ChatGPT performs better for Western languages on hate speech detection
   * wider gaps in hate speech detection between ChatGPT and InfoDCL on Arabic and Korean
   * ChatGPT demonstrates satisfactory performance in English humor, it remains